Super League Greece

-The Super League 1 (Σούπερ Λιγκ 1), also officially known as A1 Ethniki Katigoria (Α1 Εθνική Κατηγορία), is the first-tier professional men's association football league in Greece.
-The league was formed on 16 July 2006 and replaced Alpha Ethniki Katigoria at the top of the Greek football league system.
+The Super League 1 (Σούπερ Λιγκ 1), officially known as A1 Ethniki Katigoria (Α1 Εθνική Κατηγορία) and currently named Stoiximan Super League due to sponsorship reasons, is a professional association football league in Greece and the highest level of the Greek football league system.
+Formed on 16 July 2006, it replaced Alpha Ethniki Katigoria as the country's first tier league.
 The members of the cooperative are the Football Anonymous Companies (P.A.E.) that have the right to participate in the Super League 1 championship.
 The president of Super League 1 is Vangelis Marinakis, who has been re-elected for the third time.

 It consists of 14 teams and runs from August to May, with teams playing 26 games each followed by 6-game Championship play-offs to decide the champions.

-As of April 2025, Super League Greece is ranked 12th in the UEFA ranking of leagues, based on performances in European competitions over the last five years.
+As of March 2026, Super League Greece is ranked 11th in the UEFA ranking of leagues, based on performances in European competitions over the last five years.

 Since the foundation of the first official Panhellenic Championship in 1927, only six clubs have won the title: Olympiacos, Panathinaikos, AEK, PAOK, Aris and AEL.
 With 48 conquests, Olympiacos has the most titles in the history of the competition.